swiftDialog/swiftDialog-docs/src/content/docs/advanced/window-size.md

 `--position [topleft | left | bottomleft | top | center/centre | bottom | topright | right | bottomright]`

-Positions the dialog window a the the defined location on the screen
+Positions the dialog window at the the defined location on the screen

+`--positionoffset <num>`

+Sets the edge offset for the window (distance from the edges of the screen to the window)

+`--position <x>,<y>`

+Positions the dialog window at the provided x,y co-ordinates, example `--position 100,200`

+**Notes:**
+ - 0,0 position is top left of the visible screen area
+ - visible screen area excludes area taken up by the Dock or menu bar.
+For example, if the dock is positioned on the left side of the screen the origin point will be inset.

 ## Window Size